abinit/abinit/doc/developers/new_testsuite.md

 Data tree
 : The processed data is a YAML document.
-Therefore it can be seen as a tree whose nodes have a label and leaf are scalars or special data structures identified by a tag (not all tags mark a leaf)
+Therefore it can be seen as a tree whose nodes have a label and leaf are scalars or special data structures identified by a tag (not all tags mark a leaf).
+The top-level nodes are the YAML documents themselves.

 Config tree
 : The configuration also take the form of a tree.
 Its nodes are